lucyrose93/re4green/README.md

-# 🌿 *Earth to Research!* — Podcast Proposal
+# 🌿 *Earth to Research!* Podcast Mini-Series

-*Earth to Research!* will be a five-episode podcast series exploring how environmental ethics and climate justice intersect with research practices.
-It will promote environmentally responsible research through interdisciplinary dialogue and storytelling, supporting the European project [RE4GREEN](https://re4green.eu).
+In this podcast, we rethink approaches to research and innovation in times of ecological crisis through real-world examples.

+Are you interested in ways to align your research methods and research ethics with environmental justice?
+Or perhaps you seek some practical tips on sustainable research practices.

+You have come to the right place.
+Whether you're a postgrad, postdoc, research assistant, or course coordinator, this is a space to examine our values and think creatively across disciplines.

+**Welcome to the community.**

 ---

 ## 🎯 Objectives

 - 🌍 Share strategies for integrating environmental awareness into research
-- 💬 Create an inclusive platform for researchers, ethicists & the public
 - ⚖️ Promote responsible, just, and equitable research practices
+- 💬 Create an inclusive platform, especially for early career researchers
 - 📚 Develop open-access, adaptable resources

 ---

-## ✨ Approach

-*Earth to Research!* will feature expert guests from fields like environmental ethics, sustainability science, and health equity.
-It will complement RE4GREEN’s training modules with stories, practical insights, and reflection.

-**Example episode →** Interview with [Dr. Josephine Chambers](https://www.uu.nl/staff/JMChambers) on positionality, co-production, and ethics in sustainability research.
+## 🔑 Key Topics

+- 🖥️ **Digital accelerations and responses**: slow AI / Research, e-waste, digital futures
+- 🧫 **Materials of research and innovation**: life cycle assessment, environmental monitoring
+- 🧠 **Reimagining our role as researchers**: transformative research, positionality, eco-emotions
+- 🤝 **Caring for planetary health**: engaging communities, gender, climate, intersectionality
+- 🌱 **Expanding research ethics**: decolonizing research, situated knowledges, multispecies futures

 ---

-## 🔓 Open Science
+## 🔓 Open "Science"

 - Open access: Episodes, transcripts & resources
 - Transparency: Timecoded transcripts & podcasting methods